Title

 Description

-The circular medal measures 76.3mm in diameter and was struck in bronze by the Robbins Company of Attleboro, Massachusetts.
-No mintage is reported.
+The circular medal measures 79.3mm in diameter and was strucki n bronze by the Robbins Company of Attleboro, Massachusetts.
+Neither artist nor mintage or date are known to me and I would appreciate any additional information.

 Medal Details